vhxs/pi-imager/README.md

   - Location of shadow file on OS, to set the password you want
   - Location of DHCP config file, so you can set whatever static IP address you want
 - Run `psudo python main.py`

+# todo
+- [ ] configure install script to add ssh public key specified in `config.yml`.
+This is so we can communicate passwordlessly from an ansible control node